Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 in the biomedical domain, since title/abstract datasets for the biomedical domain already exists.
 Though many papers from that domain still exist, the dataset contains papers from a variety of fields.

-The dataset contains 5861443 datapoints.
+The dataset contains 5.8 million datapoints.
 The dataset is availible in two forms.

 This is a zip file containing 12 parquet files; it's ~2.5 gb zipped, ~6 gigs unzipped